MateoLa/avatares/README.md

 end
 ```

 Avatares assumes that `current_user` can be used to access the avatarable in your controllers.
-If not provide an alternative method in `config.avatabrable_instance =` (eg. @user).
+If not provide an alternative method in `config.avatabrable_instance =` (eg. @user).<br />

+Choose the font among those allowed by minimagick.

 #### Choosing Fonts

-To see what fonts can be choosen open up a terminal and type `$ convert -list font`.
+Check what fonts you can choose running `$ convert -list font` on your terminal.

 Over docker run:
 ```sh